 A 100,000 point sign-up bonus isn’t rare for the American Express Platinum Card.
 In fact, there have been bonuses out there for up to 250,000 Membership Rewards points after a total of $55,000 worth of spending over six months.
-A few months ago, a bunch of people got in on the 100,000 – 150,000 point Amex card offer, completing $3,000 – $10,000 worth of spending requirements over three months to bag the prize.
+A few months ago, a bunch of people got in on the 100,000 – 150,000 point Amex card offer, completing $3,000 – $10,000 worth of credit card spending requirements to bag the prize.
 Then Amex started freezing accounts and rescinding points that had already been issued.
 People targeted for these clawbacks seem to be those who did one or more of the following:

 - Used targeted links

 - Had some variation of the Platinum cards before (i.e. the Amex Platinum Mercedes-Benz),